Welcome to the McGill University Health Centre.

-Although the hospital makes every effort to avoid such situations, you might arrive to be told that you cannot be admitted.
+Although the hospital makes every effort to avoid such situations, you might be told that you cannot be admitted when you arrive.
 In such cases you will be asked to return home or to make arrangements for accommodation in Montreal until a bed is available.

 What to bring

-Although the MUHC provides hospital gowns, you may feel more comfortable in your personal effects.
+- Some personal items.
+Although the MUHC provides hospital gowns, you may feel more comfortable in your own clothes.
 You can bring your own pyjamas/clothing, housecoat, and slippers/ shoes.
 You should bring a toothbrush, toothpaste, tissues, shaving items, soap, body lotion, sanitary supplies and other personal care articles.
 Since storage is limited, you are asked to bring only a small suitcase.

-You should bring your Health Insurance Card from the RAMQ.
-If you do not have a valid Health Insurance Card, pre-arranged payment must be made with the Finance Department (local 48048).
+- Health insurance card from the RAMQ.
+If you do not have a valid health insurance card, pre-arranged payment must be made with the Finance Department (extension 48048).

 Please do not bring any items of value.
 If you do, you will be asked to turn them over for safekeeping or to sign a form that releases the hospital of any responsibility.
 If a theft or a loss occurs, you should immediately make a report to your nurse.
 When not in use, dentures, eyeglasses and hearing aids should be placed inside your bedside table in containers provided by the hospital.
 The MUHC is not responsible for patients’ property or for valuables and cash not left in safekeeping.